will-jac/search-speed/README.md

 # Linear vs Binary search

-Just a small test for when linear search is faster.
+Just a small test for when linear search is faster than binary search.

 ## Usage